tonybranfort/filter-objects/README.md

   variables: {},            // object of variables with var names as keys
   variablesStartStr: '~',   // beg str in pObj prop value to find the var name
   variablesEndStr: null,    // end str in pObj prop value to find the var name

+  doNotCheckInherited: false, // do not include inherited properties

   propMatchFn: null         // function to call instead of std match function };